top of page

 Car Wash Water Management

-Car wash water management addresses substantial water use and substantial wastewater discharge from car wash operations.
-Water management approaches include water recycling systems substantially reducing fresh water consumption, wastewater pretreatment removing oils, chemicals, and combined contaminants before discharge to sanitary sewer, sand and oil interceptors collecting heavy contaminants, and combined water management.
-Local Public Works coordination addresses sanitary sewer discharge permits and substantial pretreatment requirements.
+Car wash water management addresses water use and wastewater discharge from car wash operations.
+Water management approaches include water recycling systems substantially reducing fresh water consumption, wastewater pretreatment removing oils, chemicals, and contaminants before discharge to sanitary sewer, sand and oil interceptors collecting heavy contaminants, and water management.
+Local Public Works coordination addresses sanitary sewer discharge permits and pretreatment requirements.
 Some car wash operations may face industrial discharge permits depending on the local sewer authority requirements.

 Vehicle Service Bay Construction